AlpacaTravel/graph-sdk/packages/react-apollo/README.md

 - See
   [Apollo Mutations](https://www.apollographql.com/docs/react/data/mutations/)

-#### Using graphql-codegen
+### Using `graphql-codegen` in your project

 You can leverage the tool `graphql-codegen` in order to generate additional hooks and capability for your application.

+This has the benefit of validating your GraphQL operations against the Alpaca Travel GraphQL schema, and can generate associated types that can help development.

-Install graphql-codegen and the related libraries to your project
+Install graphql-codegen and the related libraries to your project (Assumes typescript):

 ```shell
 npm install -D @graphql-codegen/cli @graphql-codegen/fragment-matcher @graphql-codegen/introspection @graphql-codegen/jsdoc @graphql-codegen/typescript @graphql-codegen/typescript-operations @graphql-codegen/typescript-react-apollo